syncfusion-content/xamarin-docs/Xamarin/Cards/SfCardLayout.md

 ## SwipeDirection

-SwipeDirection property indicates the swiping direction(Left or Right).
+The SwipeDirection property indicates the swiping direction (left or right).

 {% tabs %}